thesupersonic16/DALTools/README.md

 When submitting an issue or a request, It is important to provide as much details as possible as it will help us to resolve your issue.

 ## PCKTool
-PCKTool is a CLI tool which is designed to unpack and repack .pck archive seen in the DATE A LIVE Visual Novels.
+PCKTool is a CLI tool which is designed to unpack and repack .pck archive seen in many of the Date A Live Visual Novels and some other games.
 For PC/PS4 .pck(s), you can unpack the archives by just dragging the archive file into PCKTool.exe.
 Repacking is the same process except you drag the archive folder into the executable.

 For Big Endian .pck(s) like the ones seen on the PS3, You will need to add the -e switch in the command line like ``PCKTool.exe -e Script.pck``